RLControlTheoreticGuarantee/Guarantee_Learning_Control/README.md

-The env_name could be ['CartPolecons-v0','CartPolecost-v0','Antcons-v0', 'HalfCheetahcons-v0','Pointcircle-v0','Quadrotorcons-v0','Quadrotorcost-v0','FetchReach-v1', 'Carcost-v0']
+The env_name could be one of ['CartPolecons-v0','CartPolecost-v0','Antcons-v0', 'HalfCheetahcons-v0','Pointcircle-v0','Quadrotorcons-v0','Quadrotorcost-v0','FetchReach-v1', 'Carcost-v0']

-The algorithm_name could be ['SAC_lyapunov', 'SAC', 'SSAC','CPO', 'CPO_lyapunov', 'PDO', 'DDPG','LAC','SAC_cost']
+The algorithm_name could be one of ['SAC_lyapunov', 'SAC', 'SSAC','CPO', 'CPO_lyapunov', 'PDO', 'DDPG','LAC','SAC_cost']